 Can Children With Feeding Tubes Go To Public School?

-It may surprise you to learn that kids go to public schools all over the country with feeding tubes every single day.
+It may surprise you to learn that, every single day, kids go to public schools all over the country with feeding tubes.
 In fact, when we called our son's wonderful teacher from the hospital, as she was eager for updates during our 11-day stay, she told us that another child in Will's class (that's Will at right, just 6 weeks post-op!) has the same feeding tube and even the same pump.
 While I certainly don't wish this challenge on another child, it was truly reassuring to know that the caring professionals in Will's special-needs class were already very familiar with his type of feeding tube and how to use it.

 Going back to school with a feeding tube isn't as simple as packing a lunch or giving our child lunch money, of course.
 We had some decisions to make, and they seemed like questions all tube feeding parents must ask themselves: